Working with Pipelines

 Click on the experiment

-to view pipeline runs. -
+accident_detectionto view pipeline runs.

 Click on each pipeline run to view more details.